takagiy/ziggygo/README.md

 <img src="/doc/image/path.svg" alt="path.svg" width="600px">

-* black ... obstacle
+* Black ... obstacle
-* red... shortest route
+* Red ... the shortest route
-* pink ... shadow of the cart on a point
+* Pink ... shadow of the cart on a point